Boston bombings: Pro-Tsarnaev posters in Chechnya

 Reports say the Tsarnaevs lived for years in Kyrgyzstan - in Central Asia - and Dagestan, another Russian republic in the North Caucasus which borders Chechnya.

 In the 1990s, Russia's war in Chechnya spilled into Dagestan.
-It is now more violent, and is experiencing an Islamist insurgency and harsh police crackdown.'No evidence'
+It is now more violent, and is experiencing an Islamist insurgency and harsh police crackdown.

 Pro-Tsarnaev leaflets have also appeared in Bishkek, the Kyrgyz capital, Russia's Interfax news agency reports.
 Police are trying to find out who stuck them on the walls of underpasses in the city centre.